Vancouver Cruise Parking: Where to Park and Costs

 Vancouver has a stack of downtown hotels within walking distance of Canada Place, and a good number offer park-and-cruise packages.
 You book a room for the night before, and the deal bundles parking for the length of your sailing at a flat rate.
 For anyone driving in from out of town, this solves two problems at once.

-This is the option I steer most out-of-region clients toward, and it's one I can book for you at no extra cost.
+This is the option I steer most clients toward, and it's one I can book for you as my client.
 You arrive relaxed, sleep steps from the ship, and walk to embarkation in the morning without ever touching a highway on day one.

 A few Vancouver properties near the waterfront run these packages, and the terms vary.
 Some cap the number of parking days, some require a minimum room rate, and a few only offer the deal during the shoulder months.
 It pays to read the fine print or let me check availability, since the best-value packages sell out early in the Alaska calendar.